MariaDelCarmenLuque/api_dessert_store/README.md

 ## Pending Features

-- Include Unit Testing in  Services.
+- Include Unit Testing in Order Service.
-- Add Order functionality
+- Include Unit Testing in createImage and uploadImage methods in dessert service.
-- Add Like Products by Client.
+- Add forgot password functionality.
-- Add images in Dessert
+- Send an email when the user changes the password

 ## Collaboration